tabalinas/jsgrid/README.md

 Returns jQuery promise resolved when sorting is completed.

 **sortConfig** is the plain object of the following structure `{ field: (fieldIndex|fieldName|field), order: ("asc"|"desc") }`

-**field** the field to sort by.
-It could be zero-based field index or field name or field reference **order** the sorting order accepts the following values: "asc"|"desc"
+**field** is the field to sort by.
+It could be zero-based field index or field name or field reference

+**order** is the sorting order.
+Accepts the following values: "asc"|"desc"

-If `order` is not specified then data is sorted in the reversed to current order if grid is already sorted by the same field.
-Or "asc" for sorting by another field.
+If `order` is not specified, then data is sorted in the reversed to current order, when grid is already sorted by the same field.
+Or `"asc"` for sorting by another field.

-When grid data is loaded by pages (`pageLoading` is true) sorting calls `controller.loadData` with sorting parameters.
+When grid data is loaded by pages (`pageLoading` is `true`) sorting calls `controller.loadData` with sorting parameters.
 Read more in **Controller** section.

 ````javascript